Tag Archive | antioxidants

 The skin color is uniquely brick red to maroon, perhaps brownish, and often with green shoulders.
 The interior is also variably red to purple, sometimes with green.

 When exposed to dappled sunlight, the fruits darken.
 The deeper “black” color indicates higher levels of beneficial antioxidants called anthocyanins.
 I prefer these super-nutrient fruits and vegetables, from red lettuces to blueberries to black tomatoes.
-A diet rich in antioxidants can help protect us from many kinds of cancer, inflammatory, and cardiovascular illnesses.
+A diet rich in antioxidants can help protect us from many kinds of cancer, inflammation, and cardiovascular illnesses.

 ‘Cherokee Purple’ is shorter than most indeterminate tomatoes, staying around 5′ in height when staked.
 For tomato lovers without gardens, try growing it in a large container.
 It doesn’t bear as many fruits as some, such as ‘Black Prince’, but yields—and flavor— are sufficient to merit including it in your garden.